Your Quick, Simple Keto Diet Guide

 Many strength athletes find that their lifts get weaker or their mass-building plateaus after transitioning to keto; but for those looking to lose weight, this diet is perfectly fine in the gym.

-As you can see from the keto diet guide, the ketogenic diet is one of the few fad-diets that looks like it is here to stay – and for good reason.
+As you can see from these keto plan diet tips, the ketogenic diet is one of the few fad diets that looks like it is here to stay – and for good reason.
 Satisfying food options, higher energy levels throughout the day, optimal fat loss body environment – all benefits that few other diets can advertise.

 If your goal is weight loss and you haven’t tried the ketogenic diet yet, it might just be the perfect time to give it a shot.